 Among various Indian cuisines, Bengali food in itself comprises of numerous ways of preparing dals which includes very little ingredients and efforts.

 Here among various Bengali Dal Recipes, we are making Arhar Dal or Toor Dal or Split Pigeon Pea Lentils with Bengali spice mix known as Panchphoron.
 Best part about this recipe is that it is completely Vegan and Gluten-Free.
-Now, most of the traditional Bengali vegetarian dishes are vegan and gluten-free.
+Now, most of the traditional Bengali vegetarian recipes are vegan and gluten-free.
 We use dairy products very sparsely in the day-to-day cooking.
 And, even if we end up using a touch of ghee or clarified butter, it can be always replaced by Mustard Oil or Sunflower Oil.
 It would hardly make any difference to the recipe!